 Why Study Philosophy?

-The Philosophy major analyses these questions and the answers they have received by putting them in their historical and conceptual contexts.
+The Philosophy major analyses these questions by putting them in their historical and conceptual contexts.
 It pays particular attention to how political, cultural and religious processes reflect the way we understand our societies and ourselves.

 The Philosophy major trains students to develop their analytical skills.
 Study in Philosophy will give a graduate confidence to engage with the arguments of others and to put forward their own perspective.
 Such a life-skill can be applied in a wide variety of professions such as teaching, business, law, policy development, and public service.

 Philosophy Major (8 standard units of study or 80 credit points)

 Students undertaking a Bachelor of Arts Philosophy Major at Western Sydney University study a Required Core of four subjects:

 Level 2: 102571.1 Thinkers that Changed the World

 Level 3: 102570.1 Books that Changed how We Think

 In order to complete the major, students then add four units from the units listed in the Handbook with no fewer than two level 3 units.

 Philosophy Sub-Major (4 standard units of study or 40 credit points)